sidgairo18/Retrieval-Using-LSH-and-KD-Tree-Plus-Feature-Visualization/vgg_pretrained_style/Data/Readme.txt

-Place the vgg datamodel here.
+Put the vgg pre trained model in this directory.